 Like this post?
 You might like

 Janel Breitenstein is an author, freelance writer, speaker, and senior editor for Go.
 Serve.
 Love.
 After five and a half years in East Africa, her family of six has returned to Colorado, where they continue to work on behalf of the poor with Engineering Ministries International.
-Janel also frequently writes and speaks to missionary women through Thrive Ministry.
+Janel also frequently writes and speaks to global women through Thrive Ministry.

 Her book, Permanent Markers: Spiritual Life Skills to Write on Your Kids’ Hearts (Harvest House) released October 2021.
 You can find her—“The Awkward Mom”—having uncomfortable, important conversations at JanelBreitenstein.com, and on Instagram @janelbreit.